SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Laying down a new quality turf is an exciting time when you’ll see a tremendous transformation take place in your backyard.

 A premium quality turf can add significant value to your home but for best results you’ll want to make sure the area is beautifully level.
-Here, you can learn all you need to know about how to level your own lawn for that bowling green perfection.

 We’ve also got some great advice and handy tips for levelling out those dips and bumps on an already existing lawn.